-Current Legislative Activities
+Current Legislative and Regulatory Activities

-On June 20, 2024, the Consumer Financial Protection Bureau, Board of Governors of the Federal Reserve System, Federal Deposit Insurance Corporation, Office of the Comptroller of the Currency, National Credit Union Administration, and Federal Housing Finance Agency issued the final automated valuation model (AVM) rule.
-The rule mandates that mortgage originators and secondary market issuers that use AVMs to determine the value of mortgage collateral adhere to quality control standards designed to ensure a high level of confidence in estimates, protect against data manipulation, avoid conflicts of interest, require random sample testing and reviews, and comply with applicable nondiscrimination laws.
-This rule will go into effect one year after its posting in the Federal Register.
+On July 18, 2024, the Consumer Financial Protection Bureau, Board of Governors of the Federal Reserve System, Federal Deposit Insurance Corporation, Office of the Comptroller of the Currency, National Credit Union Administration, and Federal Housing Finance Agency issued their final rule on Quality Control Standards for Automated Valuation Models (AVMs).
+The rule mandates that mortgage originators and secondary market issuers that use AVMs to determine the value of mortgage collateral adhere to quality control standards designed to ensure a high level of confidence in estimates, protect against data manipulation, seek to avoid conflicts of interest, require random sample testing and reviews, and comply with applicable nondiscrimination laws.
+This rule will become effective on the first day of the calendar quarter following 12 months after publication in the Federal Register.